-Any auditing entity that wishes to become a Reviewer must submit a completed DMCC Approved Reviewer Application Form (Annex 2) and meet the minimum criteria for Reviewers as set out in the DMCC Reviewer Protocol.
-Such application is subject to the terms and conditions of the DMCC Approved Reviewer Application Form.
+Any auditing entity that wishes to become a Reviewer must submit a completed EBC Approved Reviewer Application Form (Annex 1) and meet the minimum criteria for Reviewers as set out in EBC Review Protocol.
+Such application is subject to the terms and conditions of an EBC Approved Reviewer Application Form.